elituf/gta-tools/README.md

 5. At this point, <kbd>Unblock</kbd> the game's internet access and load back into online
 6. Finally, spend any amount of money, and you should receive the finale cut, but also be able to go play the finale again immediately

-[^1]: <kbd>Launch</kbd> only launches Enhanced installations of the game.
-[^2]: Otherwise, if you are, for example, using those keys to fly a plane, <kbd>Anti AFK</kbd> activating could cancel the input.
+[^1]: Otherwise, if you are, for example, using those keys to fly a plane, <kbd>Anti AFK</kbd> activating could cancel the input.
-[^3]: Specifically, the Windows mouse cursor, not the in-game mouse cursor.
+[^2]: Specifically, the Windows mouse cursor, not the in-game mouse cursor.
 This check is mostly used to prevent typing while you are in the Rockstar overlay.